 We are an advanced cell therapy company committed to cures for blood cancers and serious hematologic diseases.
-We harness our cell expansion platform to create therapies with the potential to redefine standards of care in areas of serious medical need.
+We harness our cell expansion and enhancement platform to create therapies with the potential to redefine standards of care in areas of serious medical need.
 While cell therapies have the potential to address a variety of diseases, they are limited by availability of donor cells, matching a donor to the patient, and the decline in donor cell functionality when expanding the cells to achieve a therapeutic dose.
 We have leveraged our NAM platform, or nicotinamide cell expansion technology platform to develop a pipeline of product candidates designed to address the limitations of other cell therapies.
 Our proprietary technology allows for the proliferation and enhancement of donor cells, which allows for maintaining the cells' functional therapeutic characteristics, providing a treatment alternative for patients.

-HSCT is subject to a number of significant limitations, including: (i) delays in finding a suitable match, during which disease progression may make patients ineligible for transplant; (ii) an insufficient number or delayed engraftment of donor cells, leaving patients without a functioning immune system and leading to potentially life-threatening immune deficiency following transplant; (iii) a lack of long-term compatibility between the donor cells and the patient's own cells, resulting in potentially fatal graft versus host disease, or GvHD; and (iv) older donor age may correspond to a negative impact on the patient's outcome.
-In addition, there is ethnic and racial disparity in access to HSCT: data from 2018 indicate that white patients of European descent are approximately four times more likely to receive a transplant than Black patients.
+HSCT is subject to a number of significant limitations, including: (i) delays in finding a suitable match, during which disease progression may make patients ineligible for transplant; (ii) an insufficient number or delayed engraftment of donor cells, leaving patients without a functioning immune system and leading to potentially life-threatening infections and other complications following transplant; (iii) a lack of long-term compatibility between the donor cells and the patient's own cells, resulting in potentially fatal graft versus host disease, or GvHD; and (iv) older donor age may correspond to a negative impact on the patient's outcome.
+In addition, there is ethnic and racial disparity in access to HSCT: data from 2021 indicate that White patients of European descent are approximately three times more likely to find a match in the donor registry than Black patients.